Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport

+{We will show that $\langle T_N \rangle$ and the distribution for $T_N$ have an unexpected structure in the case that contributions to $\langle T_N \rangle$ coming from arrival times exceeding $d$ are bounded on a graph.
+By bounded, we mean that there exists a finite, nondecreasing function $F(k)$ with $F(0) = 1$ such that } This condition expresses an entropic penalty for detours.
+It prevents contributions from paths longer than the shortest paths from dominating the extreme statistics. {We say arrival probabilities $p_j$ that satisfy Eq~\eqref{eq:entropy} are entropically bounded.}

-This joint limit corresponds to an extreme-value scaling regime in which shortest-path arrivals are rare events, but the expected number of such arrivals remains finite.
-In this regime, arrivals along shortest paths form a Poisson process with rate $\lambda$, with longer paths contributing finite entropic corrections encoded in $F(k)$.
-Physically, $\lambda$ represents the expected number of particles to reach the target in the shortest path of $d$ steps.
-We now prove Theorem \ref{thm1}:\\
+{To understand the statistics of the extreme first passage time in the large graph limit, we need to consider a scaling regime in which shortest-path arrivals are rare events but the expected number of such arrivals remains finite, $N\to \infty$ and $p_d \to 0$ such that $Np_d \to \lambda \in (0,\infty)$.
+Such a scaling is necessary because if $p_d \to 0$ but $N$ is finite, then $\mathbb{P}(T_N =d) = 0$.
+Conversely, if $N \to \infty$ but $p_d$ is nonzero, $\mathbb{P}(T_N = d) = 1$.
+The joint limit encoded in $Np_d \to \lambda$ corresponds to an extreme-value scaling regime.
+Thus, physically, $\lambda$, represents the expected number of particles to reach the target in the shortest path of $d$ steps.}